dash0hq/spring-demo/README.md

 ![This tutorial is courtesy of Dash0](./images/dash0-logo.png)

-# Instrumenting Spring applications with OpenTelemetry and Cloud-native Buildpacks
+# Instrumenting Spring applications with OpenTelemetry and Cloud Native Buildpacks

 In this tutorial, we are building a container image for a simple Spring Boot application using the support for [Cloud Native Buildpacks](https://buildpacks.io/) built into the Spring Boot tooling, and using Paketo's [OpenTelemetry buildpack](https://github.com/paketo-buildpacks/opentelemetry) to ensure that the OpenTelemetry Java agent is part of the container image, and that it can monitor our Spring Boot application with just a few configurations.